 Math.
-467: Modern Geometry © S. A. Fulling 2009
+467: Modern Geometry © S. A. Fulling 2009ff

 First day

 Introduce yourself:

-Name, major, class Future plans (career, etc.) Why are you here?
+Name, major, class

+Future plans (career, etc.)

+Why are you here?
 What do you expect to get out of the course?

-Objectives of the course - 1.
-To acquaint students with non-Euclidean geometry, a development of the utmost historical and philosophical significance in the development of mathematics. - 2.
-To help develop facility with logical thinking.
-(This includes, in particular, the distinction between reasoning from abstract axioms containing undefined terms and reasoning from facts about things we already know something about.) - 3.
-To prepare future teachers of high-school geometry to approach Euclidean geometry from a well-informed, modern perspective.
-(Note: Not "to teach how to teach high-school geometry".)
-Please read the handout thoroughly; further discussion of class procedures is postponed to Wednesday.
+CONTENT AND OBJECTIVES OF THE COURSE

+[Refer to handout, top half p.
+1 and p.
+3.]
+Chapters 7 and 8 are covered superficially.

+CLASS PROCEDURES

+Regular vs. W sections.
+If you have a schedule conflict, see me!

+Please read the handout thoroughly.
+(The last page (from Instructor's Manual) is not on the web.)
 Note that the first reading and homework assignment is on the Web, and the written homework is due a week from today.
 Skip the Preface but read the Introduction and Chapter 1 this week.
 Be prepared for discussion on Wednesday.

+Introduction

-Introduction Geometry has two aspects:
+Geometry has two aspects:

 - 1. A piece of abstract mathematics, closely related to the vector spaces \mathbf{R}^2 and \mathbf{R}^3 of linear algebra classes.
-(The conclusions follow from the definitions.)

-- 2. A theory of physical space, the world we live in.
+(The conclusions follow from the definitions and assumptions.) - 2.
+A theory of physical space, the world we live in.
 (This theory could be false, or only approximate.
 The world could be like a sphere, or like a crumpled sheet of paper.)
 [Mention homogeneity and global topology.]
 Axioms (or postulates) have been regarded in two ways:

-- 1. "self-evident truths"
+1. "self-evident truths"

-- 2. arbitrary starting assumptions
+2. arbitrary starting assumptions

-Do these correlate with the previous list?

 The parallel postulate is the arena where these issues were hashed out.
-Is it selfevident that (p.
+Is it self-evident that (p.
 21) "For every line l and every point P that does not lie on l, there exists a unique line m through P that is parallel to l."?
 [Sketch.
 Stimulate discussion.]

 Definition: (p.
-20) Two lines l and m are parallel if they do not intersect.
-Hilbert axioms - an updating of Euclid for the plane.
+20) Two lines l and m are parallel if they do not intersect (even if extended).

+The main subjects of our study:

+Hilbert axioms - an updating of Euclid (for the plane).
 Neutral geometry: all the theorems we can prove without the parallel postulate.
-(This occupies the first half of the course, to midterm exam.)
+This includes listing of statements equivalent to the parallel postulate, without judgment on their truth.
 Hyperbolic geometry: more than one parallel.
-(This occupies the second half.)
+(This occupies the last part of the course.)
 Elliptic geometry: no parallels at all!
 This is more problematical than hyperbolic (Appendix A).
 A model is an interpretation of the terms of a theory for which the truth of its axioms can be verified.
 (See p.
 72.)
 One can find a model for each of the 3 geometries; this shows that the parallel postulate is independent of the others.
 Euclidean: \mathbf{R}^2 .

 Elliptic: Crudely, "lines" are great circles on a sphere.
 They are not infinite, so we see there will be complications.
+(Actually, this geometry is not a model of the Hilbert axioms, which is the main reason why we'll pay more attention to the hyperbolic case.)

 Hyperbolic: a surface like a saddle or trumpet. (details in late chapters)

 Chapter 1

 [p.
 1: Denounce the epigraph.]

 ANCIENT MATHEMATICS

 One sometimes hears that the ancient Hebrews believed that $\pi = 3$.
 [Discuss.
 Also the Indiana law.]

 I Kings 7:23: And he made a molten sea, ten cubits from the one brim to the other: it was round all about, ... and a line of thirty cubits did compass it round about.

 GREEK MATHEMATICS

 Three new elements (related):